erf-model/ERF/Docs/sphinx_doc/Verification.rst

 Potential flow over a hemisphere
 ----------------------------------------
-The potential flow over a semi-cylinder problem tests the terrain feature in three dimensions and the effectiveness of sponge zones in preventing spurious reflections.
+The potential flow over a hemisphere problem tests the terrain feature in three dimensions and the effectiveness of sponge zones in preventing spurious reflections.
 This is a classic text book problem which has an `exact solution`_.
 The density is constant and the streamwise velocity is 10 m/s, and sponge zones are used on both the streamwise boundaries as well as the top boundary.
 The bottom wall is an inviscid,